jp-hoehmann/KeyboardKit/README.md

 ## Support This Project

-KeyboardKit is open-source and completely free, but you can support the project by becoming a [GitHub Sponsor][Sponsors], upgrading to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support, etc.
+OpenKeyboardKit is open-source and completely free.
+We don't want your money, but pull requests are always welcome.
+There is no support and no guarantee that the software works as intended.
+If you find a bug, you can file an issue, but we can't promise that it'll be fixed in a timely manner (or at all).

+The upstream project [KeyboardKit](https://keyboardkit.com) is still under active development, albeit as a closed-source project with a proprietary license.
+If you need a more professional offering, it will be a much better fit for your needs – especially if you have some money to spare.

 ## License